CW Time Sequencing for Amplifiers

 CPU LATENCY: Many of today's transceivers are completely controlled by microprocessors.
 This has advantages but also hazzards if the programmers and their hardware engineers do not coordinate ALL THE TIME.
 Earlier I spoke of switching latency of silicon, and how it should be in tens of microseconds, then I showed 100 uS in my example.
 That's because the command to execute an instruction comes from a central processor which itself adds latency.
 Each time a firmware update is created, testing shoud be done to insure that the changes did not add additional delay to the various CW time seqquencing parameters.

-TEN-TEC is a great example of how a good timing schema can be botched up by a poorly exeuted firmware update.
+TEN-TEC is a great example of how a good timing schema can be botched up by a poorly executed firmware update.
 In one of their firmware updates to their Eagle transceiver, the activation of the AMP-Key line which should occur in silicon switching time (mS) was botched so badly that it slipped out to 7mS.
 This is disasterous!
-In the meantime due to the state of the company, it is doubtful that this will ever get fixed.
+Two or three years later, this was finally fixed with a firmware update.

 What most hams don't understand about